zio/zio/docs/datatypes/sync/reentrantlock.md

 In this example, inside the `task` function, we have a critical section.
 Also, the `task` itself is recursive and inside the critical section, it will call itself.
 When a fiber tries to enter the critical section and that fiber is the owner of that critical section, the `ReentrantLock` allows that fiber to reenter, and it will increment the `holdCount` by one.

-A reentrant lock has two states: _locked_ or _unlocked_.
-When the reentrant lock is in _locked_ state it has two properties:
-- **Owner** indicates which fiber has acquired the lock.
-This can be queried by calling the `ReentrantLock#owner` method.
-- **Hold Count** indicates how many times its owner acquired the lock.
-This can be queried using by calling the `ReentrantLock#holdCount` method.